rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-28-095f4a0a79378831-listing-of-new-securities-of-sepc-ltd.md

 stocks:
 - SEPC
 tags:
+- conversion
+- equity
 - listing
-- equity-shares
 - rights-issue
-- conversion
-- SEPC
 title: Listing of New Securities of SEPC Ltd.
 ---